 You can adjust the length of your radius to enlarge or shrink your search area.
 Click on the circle you drew and use the Edit this Area option.
 Then click on the outer point defining the radius and drag it to a new location on the map.
 You can save your search using the same methods described for the box search.

-You can draw a polygon on the map by clicking the the gray “Polygon” button.
-Then click on the map and draw any shape you want to search.
+You can draw a polygon on the map by choosing Polygon and creating any shape you want to search.
 Your shape can be as simple as a triangle or can have many sides, for instance if you’re using a curved road as the boundary of your search.
 A polygon search can be helpful when you have clear, linear boundaries for the area you want to search, for instance a highway and a river.

 You can save your search using the same methods described for the box search.